cmdremily/BoronTrident/electronics/CF9.md

 ![signal generator](images/siggen.jpg)

-On the left, a 555 timer that with the two trim pots is adjusted to provide a (very cruddy, I'm pushing the chip close to its limit) base waveform that has 50% duty cycle and a frequency of 1 MHz.
+On the left, a 555 timer that with the two trim pots is adjusted to provide a (very cruddy, I'm pushing the chip close to its limit) base waveform that has 50% duty cycle and a frequency of 1 MHz (with C=1nF).

 In the middle, a 74x14 Schottky Inverter recovers the edges of the output from the 555 that is more of a sine wave than a square wave at this point.